Soothing songs and dreamy lullabies to help your baby drift off to sleep

 Best modern baby sleep music for bedtime

-If lullabies aren’t your vibe, plenty of modern songs can work just as well.
+If lullabies aren’t for you, plenty of modern songs can work just as well.
 Whether you choose to sing along or simply snuggle up and let the music play in the background, these calming melodies can still work their sleepy magic.

 A mother and father cuddling and singing to their baby.
 The picture displays that love and affection they have for their baby.